 This museum is situated in the middle of the city on a small busy road.
 From outside this building doesn’t look like a grand historical museum.
 In this museum, they have kept the record of the Cambodian genocide carried out by Khmer Rouge under Pol Pot’s rule between 1975 – 1979.

-The building of the museum was initially a high school but during Khmer Rouge regime they converted it into infamous S-21 prison.
-People were tortured in this prison and then sent to killing field for execution.
-Now, this building is turned into a memorial site and museum for visitors to learn about the genocide and atrocities Cambodian people faced during Khmer Rouge regime.
+The building of the Tuol Sleng Genocide Museum was initially a high school but during Khmer Rouge regime they converted it into infamous S-21 prison.
+People were tortured in this prison and then sent to the killing field for execution.
+Now, this building is turned into a memorial site and museum for visitors to learn about the genocide and atrocities Cambodian people faced during the Khmer Rouge regime.